Gnonpi/gnonpy-blog/pel-blog/content/blog/from-pip-to-poetry.md

 - having to have the right Python version installed in the same system is still a constraint
 - the pex file is really lightweight compared to full virtualenv (I think it's because virtualenv ship more things than pex, like *pip*, *easy_install* and *setuptools*)
-- having the virtualenv activation in a file instead of using an *activate.sh* feels natural
+- having the virtualenv activation in a file instead of using an *activate.sh* feels more natural
 - I think you can do some cool things with Python subprocesses that use different dependencies than the parent process

-I'm eager to see what pex can do but I would personally wait a few more months before using it in production.
+I'm eager to see what pex can do but I will personally experiment a bit more with it before using it in production.

 ## A word about pyenv and dephell

 ### pyenv: Python version manager

-[pyenv](https://github.com/pyenv/pyenv) allow you to have multiple Python versions in your system (for example 2.7 - 3.6 - pypy3.6).
+[pyenv](https://github.com/pyenv/pyenv) allow you to have multiple Python versions in your system (for example Cpython 2.7 - Cpython 3.6 - pypy3.6).
 If you've done some NodeJS, it's exactly the same as [nvm](https://github.com/nvm-sh/nvm).

 I finally installed it in all my laptops